IPad 2: "Broadpwn" exploit vulnerability

 The iPad 2 is one of many computers, tablets, and mobile devices susceptible to the "Broadpwn" exploit, which was publicized in July 2017.
 Apple quickly released an update for iOS 10 to fix the problem, but a fix was never released for iOS 9 or earlier versions of iOS.
 As a result, older Apple devices incompatible with iOS 10, including the iPad 2, were left vulnerable indefinitely.
 This has raised concerns of potentially widespread attacks using the exploit, particularly in locations of concentrated iPad 2 deployment, such as certain primary and secondary schools.

 2019 GPS rollover update

 On July 22, 2019, Apple released iOS 9.3.6 for the CDMA model of the iPad 2 to fix issues caused by the GPS week number rollover.
 The issues would impact accuracy of GPS location and set the device's date and time to an incorrect value, preventing connection to HTTPS servers and, consequently, Apple's servers for activation, iCloud and the iTunes and App stores.
 The WiFi model and the GSM model are not affected by the rollover as the WiFi model lacks a GPS chipset and the GSM model uses a different chipset.

+iOS 6 downgrading

+Due to Apple having to sign over-the-air releases of iOS 6 (intended for users of iOS 4 and 5 to update to iOS 9), it is possible to downgrade an iPad 2 on iOS 7, 8, or 9 to iOS 6.